What Kinds of Injuries & Accidents Should Be Preventable in a Colorado Springs Nursing Home?

 Signs of Abuse or Neglect

 Accidents do happen, we understand that.
 However, there are signs of abuse and neglect that you should be aware of so that your loved one does not go through any further trauma, and so that further preventable injuries do not occur.
+Don’t let your loved one become a statistic, make sure that you are working to hold Colorado Springs nursing homes accountable for their negligence.
 Signs of abuse or neglect include:

 - Broken bones